bazel-contrib/rules_nodejs/README.md

 This example illustrates how to pass arguments to nodejs (as opposed to passing arguments to the program).

 The `data` attribute is optional, by default it includes the `node_modules` directory.
 To include your own sources, include a file or target that produces JavaScript.
+Files included in the data argument will be placed relative to the package.json file, rather than the project root.

 See the `examples/program` directory in this repository.